 How to quickly test for toilet leaks

-Check the area around the flapper for any accumulations of sediment or debris.
+Check the area around the flapper for any accumulations of sediment, debris or odor.
 The leak might be set by cleaning it.
 Replace the leaky toilet flapper if there is no sediment or the leak still exists after cleaning.
 Usually, replacing this is far less expensive and simpler than replacing the fill valve.

 Why Is a Leaking Toilet Supply Line a Difficult Issue?